ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-arch-overview-solution.md

 ### Proxy Node

 A proxy node is a node that transmits external request to the services created inside your cluster.
-Because a high availability (HA) environment contains multiple proxy nodes, if the leading proxy node fails, failover logic automatically promotes a different node to the proxy role.
-While you can use a single node as both master and proxy, it is best to use dedicated proxy nodes to reduce the load on the master node.
-A cluster must contain at least one proxy node if load balancing is required inside the cluster.
+Because a high availability (HA) environment has more than one proxy node, if the leading proxy node fails, failover logic automatically promotes a different node to the proxy role.
+While you can use a single node as both master and proxy, use dedicated proxy nodes to reduce the load on the master node.
+A cluster must have at least one proxy node if load balancing is required inside the cluster.

 ### Management Node

 A management node is an optional node that hosts only management services such as monitoring, metering, and logging.
 By configuring dedicated management nodes, you can prevent the master node from becoming overloaded.
-You can enable the management node only during {{site.data.keyword.cloud_notm}} Private installation.
+You can enable the management node only during ICP installation.

-###	VA Node
+###	Vulnerability Advisor Node

-A VA (Vulnerability Advisor) node is an optional node that is used for running the Vulnerability Advisor services.
+A Vulnerability Advisor node is an optional node that is used for running the Vulnerability Advisor services.
 Vulnerability Advisor services are resource-intensive.
 If you use the Vulnerability Advisor service, specify a dedicated VA node.

-Virtual machine specifications required for a Highly Available ICP instance:
+The following VMs specifications are required for a Highly Available ICP instance:

 Table 3.
 ICP virtual machine specifications